 We measured the time taken by lsap-sched to compute optimal task assignment in order to understand the overhead of solving LSAP.
-We varied the number of tasks from 100 to 3000 with step size 400, and the number of idle slots is equal to the number of tasks for each test.
-They represent small-sized to moderate-sized clusters.
+We varied the number of tasks from 100 to 3000 with step size 400, and the number of idle slots was equal to the number of tasks for each test.
+They represent small-sized to moderate-sized α: DLC scaling factor for non data local tasks clusters.
 The corresponding cost matrices were constructed and fed into LSAP solver.
 It took 7ms, 130ms, 450ms, and 1s for the LSAP solver to find optimal solutions given the matrices of sizes 100x100, 500x500, 1700x1700 and 2900x2900.
 So the overhead is acceptable in small-sized to medium-sized clusters.
 Note in our tests, values in the matrices were randomly generated, which eliminates the possibility to mine and explore useful patterns of cost distribution.
 In reality, the cost of data movement exhibits locality for typical hierarchical network topologies, which can be used to speed up the execution potentially.